ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

     - test_suite_reporter
 ```

 All generated reports are written to `<build root>/artifacts/<context>`.
-Your Ceedling project file specifies `<build root>`.
+Your Ceedling project file specifies `<build root>` as a required entry for any build.
 Your build's context defaults to `test`.
 Certain other plugins (e.g. `gcov`) provide a different context for test builds, gnerally named after themselves.
-That is, for example, if this plugin is used in conjunction with a coverage build, the reports will end up in a subdirectory other than `test/` such as `gcov/`.
+That is, for example, if this plugin is used in conjunction with a GCov coverage build, the reports will end up in a subdirectory other than `test/`, `gcov/`.

 # Configuration